boole52/Osman-Fatih-DEM-R/README.md

 # Osman-Fatih-DEMiR
 Hi,
-I have been graduated from Computer coding section (Associate Degree). currently I am a open education Management Information Systems 3rd class student.
+I have been graduated from Computer coding section (Associate Degree). currently I am a distance learning Management Information Systems 3rd class student.
 The lessons I took was heavily towards OOP, C# and Java.
 I placed the projects that I done on GitHub like a mobile puzzle game, mobile translating app and Rentecar Backend, stay tuned for more.